weihaipy/saiorm/docs/index.rst

     # DB = saiorm.CoherentDB(table_name_prefix="abc_") # with table name prefix
     DB.connect({"host": "", "port": 3306, "database": "", "user": "", "password": ""})

-Usage for call mysql function only
+Usage for calling mysql function only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You must call **table** to set a empty table name if DB has been called